powsybl/.github/SECURITY.md

 #### Recent Java, Python and Groovy versions

 We support recent Java, Python and Groovy versions so that users can benefit from the latest security improvements.
+Regarding Java, the policy is to have only one LTS version behind the most recent LTS version.

 #### Controlled dependency update